AlaSQL/alasql/README.md

 #### User-defined JavaScript functions

 You can use all benefits of SQL and JavaScript togeather by defining user functions.
-Just add new functions to alasql.fn object (please, use only lower case letters)):
+Just add new functions to alasql.fn object:

 ```js
         alasql.fn.double = function(x){return x*2};